braindef/debian_base_on_raspberry3/README.md

 **apt-get install lxde**
 it takes forever (2h) so plan eg to bake a cake during this part of the installation, since it's not funny watching 2h packages installing...

+or use the installation script install.sh, needs to be made executable with chmod u+x install.sh then run with **./install.sh**

       TODO: Test with ARM64 (since this shall give more performance)